muchagecko/ContactsCalendar/README.md

 # ContactsCalendar ver.
 1.0 June 2018
 Java project for WGU BS in Software Development

-This application was completed for an advanced software development class and its features are specifically designed to meet requirements for the assignment.
+This application was completed for Software II - Advanced Java Concepts class and its features are specifically designed to meet the requirements for the assignment.

-Details to come...
+Developed using Netbeans IDE 8.2, MySQL 8.0
+Database created at db4free.net using phpMyAdmin.